3 Keys to Beating the Shame

 I’d like to tell you three things you should recognize next time the shame monster shows up at your door.

-I don’t share these figures with you to “normalize” your struggle but rather to show you that your struggle is not uncommon.
+I don’t share these figures with you to “justify” your struggle, but rather to show you that your struggle is not abnormal.

 In fact, it is all too common.